Morita equivalence for operator systems: Introduction

 Section \ref{s_fs} is restricted to the case of function systems.
 In addition to the aforementioned order isomorphism characterisation of $\Delta$-equivalence, we define the notion of a centre of an arbitrary operator system and show that $\Delta$-equivalence restricts to order isomorphism between the corresponding centres.

 Section \ref{s_NCgraphs} specifies the aforementioned connection between non-commutative graph homomorphisms and $\Delta$-equivalence.
 We show that $\Delta$-equivalence coincides with TRO-equivalence (in their irreducible inclusion representations), and also with bihomomorphisms implemented by the same TRO (Theorem \ref{t_ncg} and Proposition \ref{p_coho}, respectively).
-In particular, we determine when graph operator systems are $\Delta$-equivalent in graph-theoretic terms, namely, if and only if they have a common pullback (Corollary \ref{c_graphs}).
+In particular, we determine when graph operator systems are $\Delta$-equivalent in graph-theoretic terms, namely, if and only if they are pullbacks of isomorphic graphs (Corollary \ref{c_graphs}).

 Finally, in Section \ref{s_emb}, we consider a Morita-type embedding for operator systems, that represents ``half'' of the $\Delta$-equivalence relations.
 This relation is transitive but not anti-symmetric up to $\Delta$-equivalence (Remark \ref{R:abelian}).
 While two mutually $\Delta$-embeddable operator systems $\cl S$ and $\cl T$ are not necessarily $\Delta$-equivalent, we show that $\cl S$ and $\cl T$ possess two orthogonally complemented $\Delta$-equivalent corners as represented in the double duals of their C*-envelopes (Theorem \ref{T:anti-sym}).
 Similar concepts of embeddings have been studied by G. Eleftherakis for dual operator algebras and dual operator spaces \cite{Ele18, Ele19}.
 In those cases the embedding relation turns out to be a partial order when restricted to von Neumann algebras and weak stable isomorphisms \cite[Remark 4.6, Remark 4.7]{Ele19}.